B&B Accommodation

 Notes

-In compiling these pages I have used the castle's guidebooks: the new one (published in 1999, cost 2 pounds) and the old one (cost 1.50 pounds) which was written by John MacRae and published by J. Arthur Dixon in 1978.
-These small booklets may be purchased from the castle gift shop - contact:
+In compiling these pages I have used the castle's guidebooks: the new one (first published in 1999) and the old one which was written by John MacRae and published by J. Arthur Dixon in 1978.

 |